qig123/pdf_trans/mybook/Part I_ Foundations/Part I_ Foundations.md

 is FOLLOW(*stmt list*), which is the end-marker, $$.
 Since $$ does not appear in the look-aheads for any other item in this state, our grammar is still SLR(1).
 It is worth noting that epsilon productions commonly prevent a grammar from being LR(0): if such a production shares a state with an item in which the dot precedes a terminal, we won’t be able to tell whether to “recognize”* ϵ* without peeking ahead. ■

-### 3CHECK YOUR UNDERSTANDING

-#### 37. What is the handle of a right sentential form?

-#### 38. Explain the signiﬁcance of the characteristic ﬁnite-state machine in LR pars-
+3**CHECK YOUR UNDERSTANDING** 37.
+What is the* handle* of a right sentential form?
+38. Explain the signiﬁcance of the characteristic ﬁnite-state machine in LR pars- ing.

-ing.
 39. What is the signiﬁcance of the dot (.) in an LR item?

-#### 40. What distinguishes the basis from the closure of an LR state?

-#### 41. What is a shift-reduce conﬂict?
-How is it resolved in the various kinds of LR-
+## 40. What distinguishes the* basis* from the* closure* of an LR state?
+41. What is a* shift-reduce conﬂict*?
+How is it resolved in the various kinds of LR- family parsers?

-family parsers?

-* Outline the steps performed by the driver of a bottom-up parser.
+## 42. Outline the steps performed by the driver of a bottom-up parser.

-### 43. What kind of parser is produced by yacc/bison?
+## 43. What kind of parser is produced by yacc/bison?
 By ANTLR?

-### 44. Why are there never any epsilon productions in an LR(0) grammar?
+44. Why are there never any epsilon productions in an LR(0) grammar?

-## 2.3.5** Syntax Errors**
+2.3.5** Syntax Errors**

 Suppose we are parsing a C program and see the following code fragment in a **EXAMPLE** 2.42